 There are many different types of crypto wallets, and here we list most common categories.
 New wallets pop up almost every day though, some recent examples include Abra, Hodly, Infinito Wallet and Jolt.

-These are wallets usually created by the token developers.
+Desktop wallets are wallets that the token developers usually create.
 To find the right desktop wallet for you, we recommend our Wallet Comparison Table.

-These are app-based wallets that you can download and install on your phone, although more common for Android based phones.
+Mobile wallets are what we call app-based wallets that you download and install on your phone.
+These solutions are however more common for Android based phones.
 Examples include the Blockchain mobile wallet for Android.
 One mobile wallet is Enjin.

 As mentioned above, all exchanges offer online wallets, to allow you to send and receive tokens.
-It is highly recommended to store tokens offline (i.e., outside of the exchange) to reduce risks of hacks, phishing attempts, and also the collapse of exchanges.
-While most exchanges have solid security protocols in place (see which ones have the highest security score here), there have been disasters like the infamous Mt Gox hack in 2014 where USD 460 million worth of Bitcoin was stolen.
+We highly recommend that you store tokens offline (i.e., outside of the exchange) to reduce the risks of hacks, phishing attempts, and also the collapse of exchanges.
+While most of the exchanges have solid security protocols in place (see which ones have the highest security score here), there have been disasters like the infamous Mt Gox hack in 2014 where USD 460 million worth of Bitcoin was stolen.
 A wallet many think is good is the Spectrocoin Wallet and if you are more interested in storing ETH or ERC-20 tokens, have a look at the Enjin Wallet.